 The cumulative counter metric type represents a running count of occurrences.
 It typically represents the total activity in the lifetime of an application or process.
 Cumulative counters are NOT reset with each reporting interval.
 Examples of cumulative counters include the total number of Splunk Infrastructure Monitoring API calls served since a web server started up, or the total number of bytes transmitted by an interface since it started up.
 Cumulative counters can also be used to derive incremental values, just as counters can.

 - detector 🔗

-Those conditions or issues are expressed as one or more rules that trigger an alert when the conditions in the rules are met.
+Those conditions are expressed as one or more rules that trigger an alert when the conditions in the rules are met.
 Individual rules in a detector are labeled according to criticality: Info, Warning, Minor, Major, and Critical.